 Well, the threshold amount refers to your total sales in the country, during any 12-month period.
 This can be a calculation of sales in the last twelve months, or a prediction of sales in the next twelve months — any rolling year-long period, past or future.

-If your total sales in Singapore remains below SGD 1,000,000, then you don’t need to worry about GST at all.
+If your global sales remains below SGD 1,000,000, then you don’t need to worry about GST at all.
 Phew!

 The registration process

 So, turns out you do need to register for tax in Singapore.
 Don’t worry!
 Just follow these instructions from the Singaporean tax authority on how to register for Singaporean GST.